larkery/solar_lighting/README.md

         - light.some_light # a light
         - entity_id: light.some_group # a zigbee group
           group: light.x, light.y, light.z # members of group
-        - entity_id: light.y # a light which needs turning on twice
-                             # because it's in a group and doesn't
-                             # support brightness / temperature so
-                             # doesn't respond to group turn on
-                             # events when they have these attributes.
-          turn_on_twice: true
         - entity_id: light.q
           temperature_min: 3000 # special min temperature for this light
 ```